SajinaPK/TechSkillsKit/SystemDesign/Architectures.md

      Services that require stateless interactions like weather APIs, news APIs, microservices, search engines, social media feeds, CDN, geolocation services.

      Public APIs that need to support a wide range of clients.

+3. **SOAP Architecture**
+   SOAP (Simple Object Access Protocol) architecture is a protocol for exchanging structured information in the implementation of web services in computer networks.
+It relies on XML for its message format and typically uses other application layer protocols, most notably HTTP and SMTP, for message negotiation and transmission.

+   Key Components are:
+      SOAP envelope: is the root element in a SOAP message.
+It defines the start and the end of the message, ensuring that it is well-formed XML.
+It contains a header and a body.

+      SOAP encoding rules: Defines a serialization mechanism that can be used to encode the data being sent in the SOAP message.

+      SOAP RPC: Defines a convention that can be used to represent remote procedure calls and responses.

+      SOAP binding: Defines how the SOAP message is transported using underlying protocols, most commonly HTTP or SMTP.
+The binding specifies how to use these protocols to transfer the SOAP message.

+   Use cases:

+      SOAP is often used in scenarios where security, reliability, and transactional integrity are crucial, such as in
+     - Enterprise-level applications
+     - Financial services
+     - Payment gateways
+     - Telecommunications

+5. **gPRC Architecture**

+   Key Components are:
+   Use cases:

+6. **WebSocket Architecture**

+   Key Components are:
+   Use cases:

+7. **Webhook Architecture**

+   Key Components are:
+   Use cases: